 The Meteomatics WFS (Web Feature Service) follows the OGC WFS 1.0.0 standard.
 It is designed to provide georeferenced features such as lightning strikes, storm paths, and weather station data.
 WFS layers are easily added in popular GIS software such as ArcGIS Online and Desktop or QGIS.

 The following chapters briefly describe the supported requests.
 Please refer to the OGC documentation for further details.

 The GetCapabilities request returns an XML that describes the basic capabilities of the WFS.
 This includes basic information like the supported query types and the names of the available feature types with their geographic region.
 The GetCapabilities request is constructed as follows:

 The GetCapabilities XML contains a list of all the currently available feature types.
 More details regarding a specific feature type can be queried by means of the DescribeFeatureType request as described below.

-The two main WFS feature types, lightnings and several weather station types, are described in more detail below.
+The main WFS feature types, lightnings, several weather station types and tropical cyclone tracks are described in more detail below.

 The following example request will return the locations as well as strike times and currents of the lightning strikes during the last 5 minutes over Switzerland:

 Larger intervals can be queried through the API, see here.

 Currently there are two available station feature types: stations_mix-obs, which contains most of our combined observational data, and stations_mm-mos for our MOS forecast.
 In order to fetch data from these weather stations, you'll need to use our custom parameter PARAMETERS: